 Our most important resource is our people.
 We currently employ approximately 475 staff who deliver services throughout the county.

 The Chief Fire Officer (CFO), two Assistant Chief Fire Officers (ACFOs), a Joint Assistant Chief Officer for Enabling Services (Police and Fire), three Area Managers (AMs), the Head of Protection and the Prevention, Safeguarding and Partnerships Manager come together to form the Fire Executive Group (FEG) for NFRS.

 Each of their service areas are listed below

 The CO is responsible for all areas of NFRS.
-The service also works closely with the Local Government Shared Services (LGSS) who provide HR advice, Health and Safety advice, payroll and pension transactions and financial regulations.
+The service also works closely with West Northamptonshire Council who provide our payroll and fire staff (local government) pensions services.

 The priorities in the Fire and Rescue National Framework are: